ntguru5/To-Do-list/README.md

 The AutomobileVO is a value object that gets data about the automobiles in inventory using the **_poller.py_** file, which polls every 60 seconds to get updated data.

+The Service microservice is integrated with Inventory because when a car is purchased and a customer schedules an appointment, they are flagged as VIP status since the VIN already exists in inventory.

 ## Sales microservice

 Explain your models and integration with the inventory